by Jonathan Gebauer (@jogebauer)

 If this sounds like you could train a monkey to do a large part of social media marketing (the clicking) – well, that’s true.
 What is also true, is that this strategy works really great.
 And a monkey still won’t tweet for you.

 ManageFlitter has a well thought out design and manages to squeeze as much fun into the process as possible and produce an easy to use tool.
 This is an achievement, as most advanced Twitter marketing tools I know and depend on… well, most of them suck.
-They are hard to use, and the reason I use them is because there are no competitors.
+They are hard to use, and the reason I use them is that there are no competitors.
 ManageFlitter is different.
 It is well thought out.

 Even when it sometimes slows down a bit (not often) it displays humorous messages.
-There is an “entertainment mode” that let’s you watch videos while clicking.
+There is an “entertainment mode” that lets you watch videos while clicking.
 They manage to make you smile from time to time.
 With the dry and repetitive tasks that you perform with it, that is also an achievement.

 Other useful features